BrenoCPimenta/Java-CRUD/README.md

 	> Create a Maven Project on Eclipse.

-	> Now go into maven repository site and search for the JDBC of MariaDB and add the dependency to the pom file.
+	> Now go into maven repository site and search for MariaDB, it will be the "MariaDB java client" and add the dependency to the pom file.
+		HERE if you are using MySQL you must search for "MySQL Connector/J"

+	> Following the TDD (Test Driven Development) good practicies, first thing we going to add in our package will be a JUnit Test Case, I will call it "_StepByStep".
+	Why:
+			>So we can make methods and test ou code as we create it, preventing a lot of Debugging later.
+			>Will be in the same package as our main code, because of the protected getConnection method.
+			>It has a underscore in the name, so it gets above our other classes in our source package, a tip from James Shore.

 	> Now lets create our first class BaseDAO, that will be responsible to connect to our DataBase using the JDBC.
 			>It consists on a Builder that activates the drivers and a method that uses the URL to the DataBase, the User and the password, to create a connection.

+			- [x] In "_StepByStep" we will add our first method "testConnection" so we can test our connection first everytime we rum the tests.

 	>Our second class will be Plant, that will be responsible for the Getters and Setters
 			>Will be Serializable.